Genealogy of flows of continuous-state branching processes via flows of partitions and the Eve property: Introduction

 A CSBP describes the evolution of the population size, but does not provide clear information on the genealogy.
-In recent years, several approaches have been proposed to study the genealogical structure, see~\cite{BertoinLeGall-0,DK99,DLG02,LeGallLeJan98} in particular.
-This paper presents a new object, called a stochastic flow of partitions associated with a branching mechanism, that unifies two well-known approaches: the flow of subordinators~\cite{BertoinLeGall-0} and the lookdown representation~\cite{DK99}.
+In recent years, several approaches have been proposed to study the genealogical structure: one can cite the historical superprocess of Dawson and Perkins~\cite{DawsonPerkins91}, the continuum random tree introduced by Aldous in~\cite{AldousCRT1}, the L\'evy trees of Le Gall, Le Jan and Duquesne~\cite{DLG02,LeGallLeJan98}, we also refer to~\cite{BertoinLeGall-1,GrevenPfaffelhuberWinter12,GrevenPopovicWinter09} for the genealogy of related population models.
+This paper presents a new object, called a stochastic flow of partitions associated with a branching mechanism, that unifies two well-known approaches: the flow of subordinators of Bertoin and Le Gall~\cite{BertoinLeGall-0} and the lookdown representation of Donnelly and Kurtz~\cite{DK99}.
+Let us mention that this object focuses on the genealogical structure, and does not pay attention to the genetic types carried by the individuals: hence it would not be appropriate to deal with more elaborate models incorporating mutations or spatial motions.
 We first introduce this object and its relationships with these two representations, before presenting the connection with the Eve property.\\